Junos16/Notes/Russel's Paradox.md

 #SetTheory #Logic #FoundationsofMathematics #NBGSetTheory #ZFCSetTheory

 When discussing any theory related to sets, it is important to know how sets can be created.
-In Naive Set Theory it was assumed that given any well-defined condition we could define a set containing all the elements that
+In Naive Set Theory it was assumed that given any well-defined condition we could define a set containing all the elements that fulfill that condition.

+***Unrestricted Comprehension:*** $\exists A \forall x (x \in A \iif )$

 ### Paradox
 - ***Russel's Paradox:*** $Let\space \Omega = \{x \mid x\notin x\} \implies (\Omega \in \Omega \iff \Omega \notin \Omega)$